Complying with the Requirement for HIPAA Training in a Dental Office

 Do staff in a dental office also have to undergo security and awareness training?

-How do ill-behaved patients impact the nature of patient communications?
+How do disruptive patients impact the nature of patient communications?

 If a dental office does not process HIPAA-covered transactions, is HIPAA training still necessary?

-If a dental office does not process HIPAA-covered transactions (i.e., only bills customers directly), the office does not have to comply with the HIPAA training requirements unless it provides a service for or on behalf of a dental office that is a Covered Entity – in which case it becomes a Business Associate of the Covered Entity and has to comply with the Security Rule training requirements along with any further requirements stipulated in the Business Associate Agreement.
+If a dental office does not process HIPAA-covered transactions (i.e., it bills customers directly), it does not qualify as a HIPAA covered entity and does not have to comply with the HIPAA training requirements for dental offices.
+However, if the dental office provides a service for or on behalf of a HIPAA covered entity that involves disclosures of PHI, the dental office becomes a business associate of the HIPAA covered entity.

 What happens if a dental office fails to provide HIPAA training to staff?